mochigome-git/aws-architecture/README.md

 # AWS Architecture Documentation Repository

 Welcome to our AWS Architecture Documentation Repository!
 This repository serves as a central hub for documenting various AWS architecture designs implemented within our organization.
-Whether you're a seasoned AWS architect or just starting your journey in cloud infrastructure, this repository aims to provide comprehensive insights, best practices, and real-world examples to guide you through the intricacies of designing robust, scalable, and cost-effective solutions on AWS.
+Whether you're a seasoned AWS architect or just starting your journey in cloud infrastructure, this repository aims to provide simple insights, my own practices, and real-world examples to guide you through the intricacies of designing robust, scalable, and cost-effective solutions on AWS.

 ## Purpose